KeithMadison/detect_mgp_implementation/README.md

 ## Overview

-This repository provides a modular framework for semi-automatic labeling of  **Manufactured Gas Production (MGP)**  sites in digitized Sanborn fire insurance maps.
+This repository provides a modular framework for the semi-automatic labeling of  **Manufactured Gas Production (MGP)**  sites in digitized Sanborn fire insurance maps.

 **Key Features:**